Rugii: Scandinavia

-According to an old proposal, the Rugii possibly migrated from southwest Norway to Pomerania in the first century AD.
+According to an old proposal, the Rugii possibly migrated from southwest Norway to Pomerania in the 1st century AD.
 Rogaland or Rygjafylke is a region (fylke) in south west Norway.
 Rogaland translates "Land of the Rygir" (Rugii), the transition of rygir to roga being sufficiently explained with the general linguistic transitions of the Norse language.

 Scholars suggest a migration either of Rogaland Rugii to the southern Baltic coast, a migration the other way around, or an original homeland on the islands of Denmark in between these two regions.
-None of these theories is so far backed by archaeological evidence.
+None of those theories is so far backed by archaeological evidence.
 Another theory suggests that the name of one of the two groups was adapted by the other one later without any significant migration taking place.
-Scholars regard it as very unlikely that the name was invented twice.

-In Pomerania
+Scholars such as Andersson regard it as very unlikely that the name meaning "rye-eaters" or "rye-farmers" was invented twice.
+In favour of a Scandinavian origin, despite doubts about the early cultivation of Rye, he cites the sixth century claim of Jordanes that Scandinavia was the "womb of nations".
+Others such as Pohl have argued that the similarity of names has been uncritically interpreted to indicate tribal kinship or identity, feeding a debate about the location of an "original homeland" without any reference to historical sources.
+Pohl also suggests that one possibility suggested by the work of Reinhard Wenskus and the Vienna School of History is that the name of the Rugii could have been spread by small elite groups who moved around, rather than mass migration.